Blokzijl

 The port of Blokzijl

 When exactly Blokzijl originated, nobody really knows exactly.
 If we have to make an estimate, we end up somewhere in the 16th century.
 There are also stories from the year '1438' about the origin of Blokzijl.
 These stories started with the small river, the Steenwijker Aa.
 This river connected the Dutch city of Steenwijk with the Zuiderzee and was therefore of great importance for Steenwijk's prosperity.
-They only had a problem there.
-At (high) high tide, the land ran to Steenwijk (via the mouth at the Zuiderzee) completely full of seawater.
-Steenwijk therefore commissioned the construction of a lock at the place where the water of the Steenwijker Aa ran into the Zuiderzee.
-This is to prevent that during (high) flooding the land up to Steenwijk always flooded.

 Strategic place